 These components clearly reflect the Asian cultural values of filial piety and family.
 In a qualitative study of Chinese cancer patients in Hong Kong, participants defined a good death to include positive relationships with family members, control of one's life and symptoms/pain, and acceptance and awareness of death [60].
+In a study with Asian Buddhists, the two main components of a good death were lack of suffering/being free of pain and having family around [94].
 Additional factors that contribute to a good death in Chinese cultures include good relationships with family, independence, positive mental status, and physical and environmental comfort prior to death [125].